rvan-duy/42-fractol/README.md

 # fractol
+This is the fractol project in 42's curriculum.
 A project which goal it is to create a small fractal exploration program in C.

 ### Features
 - Mandelbrot set